 TI / Shutterstock.com

-Real estate sales could benefit from aerial photos, particularly for high-end properties with acreage, multiple buildings or amazing views.
+Real estate sales can benefit from aerial photos, particularly for high-end properties with acreage, multiple buildings or amazing views.

-Drones could also be used to help prospective buyers.
-If they are in the market for a large site, a drone could help identify areas they might want to investigate before getting too deep into the deal.
+Drones can also be used to help prospective buyers.
+If they are in the market for a large site, a drone can help identify areas they might want to investigate before getting too deep into the deal.

 Kletr / Shutterstock.com

 Drone pilots can keep watch at a fraction of the cost of a team of agents on the ground.
-One pilot can cover a large area quickly, and a thermal-imaging camera can make a drone still useful after dark.
-There’s also far less risk of confrontation for a drone operator whose unmanned aircraft spots a ne’er-do-wells than for a guard who spots them.
+One pilot can cover a large area quickly, and a thermal-imaging camera can make a drone useful after dark.
+There’s also far less risk of confrontation for a drone operator whose unmanned aircraft spots ne’er-do-wells.

 7. Wedding photographs